Model Maker Role

 - General information about its training process.

-- A Hugging Face or weights.com account.
+- A Hugging Face account.

 - At least 1 raw audio sample of the model WITH NO MUSIC.